larytet/MyPerfectThings/shopping_trolley.md

 Shopping trolleys is apparently a serious business in Europe.
 See shopping trolleys on Amazon.uk.
 In the large European cities where many families do not have a car at all or park a car in the parking lots far from home a shopping trolley can often be seen.
 A trolley is not an exclusive attribute of grand moms anymore.
-There are producers out there who attempt to redefine a trolley  - see, for example "Hook and Go Urban Trolley".
+There are producers out there who attempt to redefine a trolley  - see, for example "Hook and Go Urban"http://www.hookandgo.com/ trolley.

 The existing trolleys are not reliable, clunky things.
 The market is highly fragmented.
 A large company with two or three well positioned products can conquer the market completely.